We’re standing on a precipice.

 Over the next few months Rewilding Britain will detail further evidence and provide clear propositions about how this can be achieved.
 We want to see the UK and devolved governments commit to:

-- Mandate and support all National Parks, protected areas and state owned land to lead the way by creating core rewilding zones across at least 30% of their area and nature-enhancing land uses across the rest.
+- Mandate and support all National Parks, protected areas and state owned land to lead the way by creating core rewilding zones across at least 10% of their area and nature recovery areas across at least 50%.

 - Double the area of tree cover and ‘woodland in the making’ from 13% to 26% using natural regeneration as a priority approach